Reinforcement learning-based architecture search for quantum machine learning: Introduction

+Quantum machine learning (QML) is a promising application of noisy intermediate-scale quantum computing (NISQ)~\cite{Preskill_2018}, and has gained significant attention in recent years~\cite{cerezo2022qml}.
+Central to many QML approaches is the use of encoding circuits, which map data into a quantum Hilbert space.
+These circuits may optionally be parameterized and are crucial components of methods such as quantum neural networks (QNN)~\cite{mitarai2018, Benedetti_2019} and quantum kernel methods~\cite{Schuld_2019, Havl_ek_2019, Huang_2021}.

+Unlike variational algorithms used for quantum simulation~\cite{TILLY20221, Peruzzo2014} or optimization~\cite{farhi2014quantum}, there are few restrictions when it comes to the design and structure of quantum circuits used for QML.
+They can be tailored to accommodate hardware-specific constraints such as connectivity or native gates.

+This design freedom allows for the creation of circuits that are well-suited to specific hardware and problem constraints.
+However, if the encoding circuit is not chosen properly, optimization can become infeasible~\cite{ragone2023unified, larocca2024review} and poorly chosen circuits can result in inadequate models~\cite{kuebler2021inductive}.
+While there are some established principles such as using data re-uploading and hardware efficient gate sets, they may not necessarily maximize the model's performance.
+From the no free lunch theorem~\cite{585893} it is well known that optimal performance is achieved by a problem specific model.
+Although this has been confirmed for QML models~\cite{kuebler2021inductive, bowles2023contextuality}, there are no established guidelines for how to construct QML encoding circuits that optimize the performance of the resulting model for a given task.

-This heuristic design of QML models contrasts with the no free lunch theorem~\cite{585893}, which asserts that optimal performance is achieved by a problem specific model.
-Studies have shown that generic QML models often fail to outperform classical ML approaches~\cite{kuebler2021inductive, bowles2023contextuality}.
-As a result, recent research has focused on incorporating geometric properties, such as symmetries, into QML architectures to provide models with a informed inductive bias~\cite{ragone2023representation, PRXQuantum3030341, PRXQuantum4010328, Schatzki2022tfq}.
+As a remedy, recent work has focused on incorporating properties of the data, such as symmetries, into QML architectures to provide models with a informed inductive bias~\cite{ragone2023representation, PRXQuantum3030341, PRXQuantum4010328, Schatzki2022tfq}.
 Nonetheless, many of these approaches require expert knowledge of problem domains and quantum circuit design, a prerequisite shared by other informed design choices~\cite{gili2023inductive}.
-Despite existing works discussing the necessity of considering structure data structure in PQCs~\cite{bowles2023contextuality}, there are no established guidelines for constructing suitable PQCs for specific QML problems.
 This gap motivates the development of automated methods that can create and evaluate different encoding circuits, capable of generating problem-specific encoding circuits from input data.
-Current research primarily employs genetic algorithms for this architecture search~\cite{Altares_Lopez_2021, incudini2023automatic, snkel2023ga4qco}.